MuckRock/documentcloud/docs/api/api.md

 separated list of IDs &mdash; `?parameter=1,2` &mdash; or by specify the parameter multiple times &mdash; `?parameter=1&parameter=2`.

+### Rate Limits

+The DocumentCloud API is rate limited to 10 requests per second.
+It also allows bursts up to 20 requests.
+This means if you exceed the the 10 request per second limit, it will serve you up to 20 requests more quickly, while keeping track of your average rate.
+After the 20 requests are served, additional requests will be rejected with an HTTP status of 503 until you again fall under an average of 10 requests per second.
+If you use the Python DocumentCloud library, it will automatically throttle your requests to 10 per second to avoid going over the rate limit.
+If you are writing custom code, please be mindful of the rate limits.

+There is also a secondary limit of 500 requests per day for anonymous users.
+If you exceed this limit, you will start receiving errors with an HTTP status of 429.
+In order to avoid this, please register for a free account at
+<https://aacounts.muckrock.com/>.
+Currently, there are no daily limits of
+registered accounts, although this may change in the future.

 ## Authentication

 Authentication happens at the MuckRock accounts server located at